indigo-dc/tts/gitbook/admin.md

 CredentialLimit = 3
 ```
-This assumes a `.ssh` folder to be present at `~/.ssh/` with ssh.examplel.com
+This assumes a `.ssh` folder is present at `~/.ssh/` with ssh.example.com
-listed in `known_hosts` and at least one key file, encrypted using the passphrase
+listed in the `known_hosts` and at least one key file, encrypted using the passphrase
-given with `ConnectionSshKeyPass`.
-The home directory in this case is the one of
+given with the `ConnectionSshKeyPass`.
+The home folder in this case is the one of
 the user running the TTS.

 #### Configuring SSH for the TTS
 The TTS does not yet support hashed hosts in the `known_hosts` file.
+As the
-As the connection to the remote host is done without user interaction the host MUST be listed in the `known_hosts` file.
+connection to the remote host is done without user interaction the host MUST be
+listed in the `known_hosts` file.

-To add a host to the list of known hosts in a way readable for the TTS the `ssh_config` (usually at `/etc/ssh/ssh_config`) must have the setting `HashKnownHosts no`.
+To add a host to the list of known hosts in a way readable for the TTS the
+`ssh_config` (usually at `/etc/ssh/ssh_config`) must have the setting
-After checking and eventually updating the configuration login as the TTS user.
+`HashKnownHosts no`.
+After checking and eventually updating the configuration
+login as the TTS user.

-As TTS user connect to the remote hosts using the credential specified in the service configuration, using the verbose flag (-v).
+As TTS user connects to the remote hosts using the credential specified in the
+service configuration, and potentially using the verbose flag (-v).
+During the
-During the connection two possible things can happen:
+connection there are two possibilities:
-1. The client asks wether the host should be added.
-If it is a host which should be accessible by the TTS answer with yes you can go on with the next host.
+1. The client asks whether the host should be added.
+In case it is a host that
+   should be accessible by the TTS, the user should answer with yes, and then
+   can go on with the next host.
-2. The client silently connect without asking.
-This means that the host is already in the `~/.ssh/known_hosts` file.
-In the verbose connection output a line tells, which line in the file belongs to the remote host.
-Open the `known_hosts` file and delete the line at the number printed before.
-Save the file and start the connection step again.
+2. The client silently connects without asking.
+If this is the case, the host is
+   already in the `~/.ssh/known_hosts` file.
+In the verbose connection, the
+   output will tell which line in the file belongs to the remote host.
+Open the
+   `known_hosts` file and delete the line at the number printed before.
+Save the
+   file and start the connection step again.

-After adding all hosts the `ssh_config` should be change back.
-Open the `ssh_config` and change the hash hosts setting to `HashKnownHosts yes`.
+After adding all the hosts, the `ssh_config` should be modified.
+Open the
+`ssh_config` and change the hash hosts setting to `HashKnownHosts yes`.